-- participation in the strike is considered a violation of the relevant employment contract and will result in the liability of the employee if the employee is the organiser of the strike; - resuming a strike that has been declared unlawful or suspended, or commencing/resuming a strike that has been postponed before the specified time, is punishable by a fine of up to 200 fine units or by detention; - organisation of the commencement or resumption of a strike declared unlawful or suspended or postponed before the specified time is punishable by a fine of up to 300 fine units or by detention (Articles 232, 233 and 24 of the CLDRA).
+- participation in the strike is considered a violation of the relevant employment contract and will result in the liability of the employee if the employee is the organiser of the strike; - resuming a strike or lock-out that has been declared unlawful or suspended, or commencing/resuming a strike that has been postponed before the specified time, is punishable by a fine of up to 200 fine units or by detention and by a fine of up to 3200 euros if committed by a legal person. - organisation of the commencement or resumption of a strike or lock-out declared unlawful or suspended or postponed before the specified time is punishable by a fine of up to 300 fine units or by detention and by a fine of up to 3,200 euros if committed by a legal person (Articles 232, 233 and 24 of the CLDRA).